Meredithnbayliss/osticket-prereqs/README.md

 </p>
 </p>
 <br />
-In step 15, Congratulations, hopefully it is installed with no errors!
+In step 15, Congratulations, we have successfully installed OsTicket.
+You can now practice working IT tickets through this platform.
 Browse to your help desk login page: http://localhost/osTicket/scp/login.php End Users osTicket URL: http://localhost/osTicket/